 To apply, simply fill out the form and submit the following documents through it:

-• Copy of identity card (front and back) or passport;
+- Copy of CPF (front and back) or passport;

-For more information and conditions, please consult the diving scholarships regulations.
+For more information and conditions, please consult the diving bag regulations .

 How to participate in the cleanups

-The Dive for Cascais underwater cleanups are open to the entire community.
-Anyone can sign up as a volunteer, regardless of their level of experience, as long as they meet the specific requirements for each role.
+The underwater cleanups of the Mergulha por Cascais project are open to the entire community.
+Anyone can participate as a volunteer, regardless of their experience level, as long as they meet the specific requirements of each role.

-Around 10 days before each cleanup, registration forms are published on the Movimento Claro social media channels.
-These forms are available for the different volunteer teams:
+Approximately 10 days before each event, registration forms for the different volunteer opportunities are posted on the Movimento Claro social media channels.

-Please note that places are limited, so we recommend registering as soon as the forms are released.
+Spaces are limited, so we recommend registering as soon as the forms become available.

 Waiting list